nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/GNSS_AT_commands.rst

    :local:
    :depth: 2

-The following list contains GNSS-related AT commands.
+This page describes GNSS-related AT commands.

 Control GNSS
 ============